-Appendix A. Statutory Authority for Types of Guardianships
+Appendix A. Statutory Authority for types of Guardianships

-NRS 159 provides for the appointment of 5 different types of Guardian.
+NRS 159.0487 provides for the appointment of 5 different types of Guardian.

-1. Guardians of the Person, of the Estate, or of the Person and Estate for persons who are incapacitated whose home state is this State (NRS 159.0487)
+1. Guardians of the Person, of the Estate, or of the Person and Estate for incompetents or minors whose home state is this State

-This is a General Guardianship over the Person, Estate or both over a person found to be incapacitated with all of the powers available under NRS 159 granted to the Guardian.
-However, the Guardian must still petition the Court before taking action in relation to certain aspects of the Person and or Estate.
+This is a General Guardianship over the Person, Estate or both over a person found to be incompetent with all of the powers available under NRS 159 granted to the Guardian.
+However the Guardian must still petition the Court before taking action relation to certain aspects of the Person and or Estate.

 - a.
-Summary Administration of a Guardianship Estate (NRS 159.076) - Ordinarily a Guardianship of Estate requires annual accountings to be heard on noticed hearing by the Court.
+Summary Administration of a Guardianship Estate (NRS 159.076) Ordinarily a Guardianship of Estate requires annual accountings to be heard on noticed hearing by the Court.
 However where it appears after payment of all claims and expenses of the guardianship that the value of the Ward's property does not exceed \$10,000 the Court may dispense with annual accountings and all other proceedings required by this chapter.
 However the Guardian must notify the Court through an amended inventory should the net estate exceed \$10,000 and file annual accountings from that point on. - 2.
-Guardians of the Person, of the Estate, or of the Person and Estate for persons who are incapacitated who, although not residents of this State, are physically present in this State and whose welfare requires such an appointment (NRS 159.0487)
+Guardians of the Person, of the Estate, or of the Person and Estate for incompetents or minors who, although not residents of this State, are physically present in this State and whose welfare requires such an appointment

 This is the same type of Guardianship as described at 1.
-However it is the physical proximity in state and the circumstantial requirement of appointment rather than residence which allows the Court to make an order.
+However it is the physical proximity in state and the circumstantial requirement of appointment ratherthan residence which allows the Court to make an order.
 The powers granted are the same and subject to the same statutory requirements of permission before action is taken.

-3. Guardians of the Estate for nonresident persons who are incapacitated who have property within this State (NRS 159.0487)
+3. Guardians of the Estate for nonresident incompetents or nonresident minors who have property within this State